 The most import reason for organizations to subset data instead of the use of synthetic test data is they want to trust the test data.
 A smaller sized set of data is more reliable as the use of generated test data.

-- It is to intensive to create synthethic test data for a data model with over 1.000 tables
+3. It is too intensive to create synthethic test data for a data model with over 1.000 tables

 Having a large data model, for example over 1.000 tables, is a great reason to start using a subsetting technology.
 Why?
 Because generating useful test data for such a data model is challenging or worse manually inserting test data in such an environment…

 Generating or synthethic creation of test data is possible when an organization has less than 200 tables.
-I wouldn’t enjoy it, but these kind of sizing it is possible.
+I wouldn’t enjoy it, but with this kind of sizing it is possible.
 For more than 500 tables, generating can be done, but creating useful test data is getting more difficult.
 When the number of tables is growing, generating or creating test data is getting more and more difficult.
-It can probably be done but your rest results aren’t credible.
+It can probably be done but your results aren’t credible.
 For organizations with large data models subsetting technology can make the difference.
 And the test data is useful!
-How to create a useful subset, see the following blog!

 Then they need some sort of data to automate their tests.
 So to use their tools we see organizations implementing the following solutions:

 - We are going to generate test data; with all the pros and cons;

 - We use a copy of production; the biggest con of using a copy is that is less efficient because of the large data set.

 And so a test data subsets could be an ideal asset to test automation, less test data more results.